mostlybob/gotournotes/README.md

     of noodling around to figure out wth  `var c, python, java = true, false, "no!"` was actually doing, although I have to admit to getting a little distracted with the variable names.
 What I missed in the second example is the type inference going on, where in the first example, the type was being declared explicitly.
+The doc sums it up well: "[A var declaration can include initializers, one per variable...
+    If an initializer is present, the type can be omitted...][3]"

 - Methods and Interfaces
 - Concurrency